 1.Shop at the market or try using cotton bags for produce to avoid using small plastic bags that cannot even be recycled.
 Always choose products that have no unnecessary wrapping like the single avocado that has been put in plastic wrap for no reason.

 2. Carry around a reusable water bottle you can re-fill at home or outside rather than purchasing water that has been stored in a plastic bottle.
 It is also better for your health.

-3. Throw a set of reusable utensils in your purse or in your car’s glove compartment to prevent the use of disposable forks, spoons or straws.
+3. Throw a set of reusable utensils in your purse or in your car’s glove compartment to prevent the use of disposable forks, spoons, or straws.
 Multiple-use plastic cups are also a more eco-friendly alternative if you’re having some friends over or going in nature.
 As far as packing food goes, you might also want to replace your plastic foil with their eco alternative—beeswax wraps.

 4. Buy personal hygiene products without plastic.
 Go for a bamboo toothbrush versus a plastic one, a bar soap in paper wrapping versus liquid soap.
 These days there are even shampoo and conditioner bars that are extra convenient when travelling.
 You can also make your own natural deodorant with baking soda and essential oils.

 5. If you are a dog owner, look for alternatives to regular toys, poop bags, bowls, collars, and food.
 These days there is a multitude of products that makes owning an eco-friendly dog a breeze.

 Here are some more zero waste swap ideas to transform your everyday life.

 Use public transport, a bike or walk places

 The “urban heat island effect” is a phenomenon observed in cities where air temperatures are higher than in the surrounding suburban or rural areas.
 Why?
 So many roads, buildings, and people are concentrated in a small area.
 This affects air quality and can pose risks to public health.